 Next we visit Kerið, a volcanic crater lake.
 First it was thought that Kerið was formed by a huge volcanic explosion (as is usual for volcanic craters), however research now tells us this was probably a cone volcano which erupted and emptied its magma reserve.
 The cone collapsed into the magma chamber and created the crater lake bordered by strongly coloured red volcanic rock.

-After Kerid we will go see the waterfall Faxi, 12 km from Gullfoss and Geysir.
+Next we go see the waterfall Faxi, 12 km from Gullfoss and Geysir.
 This waterfall is in the river Tungufljot and is part of the golden circle trail.

 Gullfoss Waterfall (The Golden Falls)